Southern Company Issues Annual Moving To Equity Report For 2023

-(MENAFN- PR Newswire) ATLANTA, Feb.
-6, 2024 /PRNewswire/ -- Southern Company today publishes its latest Moving to Equity report , showing notable achievements and impactful initiatives regarding the company's strategy to foster a more inclusive and equitable culture.
+Southern Company has published its latest Moving to Equity report , showing notable achievements and impactful initiatives regarding the company's strategy to foster a more inclusive and equitable culture.
 Building upon years of dedicated work, Southern Company's commitment to diversity, equity and inclusion continues to drive meaningful actions and create positive change.

 Southern Company launched its Moving to Equity framework in 2020, focusing on key areas of talent, workplace environment, community investment and social justice, civic engagement and supplier inclusion.
 The 2023 report highlights the company's ongoing commitment to these pillars, detailing progress, achievements and the roadmap for the future.